 Honda screws (L-R: 4mm, 5mm and 6mm) with the marks that show they were produced after the 1967 change to thread pitches

-These marks are still used on some modern Japanese screw heads.
+These marks are still used on some modern Japanese screw heads, but it is not required.

 JIS and ISO crosshead screws.